Code-Institute-Submissions/fresh-box-mp1/README.md

 - https://flaticon.com - used for the icons found on index.html and boxes.html.
 Link also displayed on the footer a requested by the website.
 - https://hellofresh.co.uk - inspiration for the FreshBox business idea.

-All content was written by myself.
+All of the content was written by myself.